leolimasa/nova/ideas/syntax_consistency.md

   a: Int
   b: Int

-oneof a: Int, b: Int
+oneof (a: Int, b: Int)

 can be replaced with

 oneof
   a: Int
   b: Int

+* New line is the same as a comma

 my_arr = [1, 2, 3]
 my_arr = [
     1